 NOTE: If the indicator message illuminates when you start the vehicle, the oil change indicator system did not reset.
 If necessary repeat this procedure.

-4. For vehicles equipped with the Electronic Vehicle Information Center (EVIC), refer to "Electronic Vehicle Information Center (EVIC)" in this section of the manual.
+4. For vehicles equipped with the Electronic Vehicle Information Center (EVIC), refer to "Electronic Vehicle Information Center (EVIC)".

 15. Cruise Indicator - If Equipped